You’ve noticed a peculiar phenomenon in your company.

 That said, Erica Volini, Global Human Capital Leader at Deloitte, says there’s a troubling gap between the importance of well-being and companies’ level of readiness to implement well-being.

-“Unfortunately, 79% of respondents said their organisation’s strategy does not explicitly seek to integrate well-being into the design of work—a huge missed opportunity,” Volini told The Economist.
+“Unfortunately, 79% of respondents said their organisation’s engagement strategy does not explicitly seek to integrate well-being into the design of work—a huge missed opportunity,” Volini told The Economist.

 Volini says that incorporating employee wellness into work can help reduce the amount of money companies invest into addressing things like burnout or turnover.